samblam/StoryMode/cline_docs/activeContext.md

   - Known issues: The implementation had functional issues that needed to be debugged
   - Resolved: The 500 error during manual participant creation was due to the missing `participant_identifier` column in the `participants` table.
 This was resolved by manually adding the column in Supabase Studio.

+- Fixed participant deletion functionality:
+  - Fixed individual delete functionality by updating the delete.ts endpoint to properly parse the participant ID from the request body instead of looking for it in the request headers
+  - Updated the API endpoint to use the newer Astro API style with proper error handling
+  - Fixed "Delete All" button functionality by:
+    - Adding multiple event listeners to ensure the button is clickable
+    - Making the button explicitly visible and enabled with proper styling
+    - Ensuring event listeners are properly attached when switching tabs
+    - Making the handler function globally accessible
+    - Adding direct click handlers both in HTML and JavaScript

 ## Patterns Identified

 1. Admin user creation is handled through `src/pages/create-user.astro` and `src/components/UserCreationForm.astro`, but this is for user accounts (admin/client), not survey participants.